First Practice (Magnifying Glass)

 Note: Focusing and steadiness are two key skills you are using.
 Focusing is about noticing the sensations of your breath in one spot.
 Steadiness is about continuous awareness from the beginning to the ending of your one breath.

-- Posture: You can do the above practices while sitting.
-Sit upright and balanced so that your body becomes relaxed and pleasant on its own.
+Posture: Sit upright and balanced so that your body becomes relaxed and pleasant on its own.

 - Practice incorrectly.